nus-cs2103-AY1718S1/addressbook-level4/collated/main/junyango.md

     }

     /**
-     * Stores the details to edit the person with.
+     * Stores the details to edit the event with.
 Each non-empty field value will replace the
-     * corresponding field value of the person.
+     * corresponding field value of the event.
      */
     public static class EditEventDescriptor {
         private Name name;